Maverick City Music: History

-At the 2022 GMA Dove Awards, Maverick City Music received seven nominations including Artist of the Year, Worship Recorded Song of the Year for the radio version of "Jireh" alongside Chandler Moore and Naomi Raine, Gospel Worship Recorded Song of the Year for "Breathe" with DOE, Chandler Moore, and Jonathan McReynolds, Contemporary Gospel Album of the Year for Jubilee: Juneteenth Edition, and Gospel Worship Album of the Year for Tribl Nights Atlanta alongside Tribl; the collective ultimately winning the GMA Dove Awards for Gospel Worship Recorded Song of the Year and Gospel Worship Album of the Year.
+At the 2022 GMA Dove Awards, Maverick City Music received 7 nominations including Artist of the Year, Worship Recorded Song of the Year for the radio version of "Jireh" alongside Chandler Moore and Naomi Raine, Gospel Worship Recorded Song of the Year for "Breathe" with DOE, Chandler Moore, and Jonathan McReynolds, Contemporary Gospel Album of the Year for Jubilee: Juneteenth Edition, and Gospel Worship Album of the Year for Tribl Nights Atlanta alongside Tribl; the collective ultimately winning the GMA Dove Awards for Gospel Worship Recorded Song of the Year and Gospel Worship Album of the Year.

-At the 2023 Grammy Awards, Maverick City Music received five nominations across the Christian and Gospel categories: Best Gospel Album for Kingdom Book One (Deluxe) with Kirk Franklin, Best Contemporary Christian Music Album for Breathe, Best Gospel Performance/Song for "Kingdom" with Kirk Franklin, and two Best Contemporary Christian Music Performance/Song nominations for "Fear Is Not Future" with Kirk Franklin and "God Really Loves Us (Radio Version)" with Crowder and Bowe.
-The collective ultimately won four awards: Best Gospel Album, Best Contemporary Christian Music Album, Best Gospel Performance/Song, and Best Contemporary Christian Music Performance/Song.
+At the 2023 Grammy Awards, Maverick City Music received 5 nominations across the Christian and Gospel categories: Best Gospel Album for Kingdom Book One (Deluxe) with Kirk Franklin, Best Contemporary Christian Music Album for Breathe, Best Gospel Performance/Song for "Kingdom" with Kirk Franklin, and two Best Contemporary Christian Music Performance/Song nominations for "Fear Is Not My Future" with Kirk Franklin and "God Really Loves Us (Radio Version)" with Crowder and Bowe.
+The collective ultimately won 4 awards: Best Gospel Album, Best Contemporary Christian Music Album, Best Gospel Performance/Song, and Best Contemporary Christian Music Performance/Song.
 The four awards tied Beyoncé for most awards won at the 2023 Grammy Awards.

+At the 2023 GMA Dove Awards on October 17, 2023, Maverick City Music received three nominations across Christian categories: Contemporary Gospel Recorded Song of the Year for Bless Me with Kirk Franklin, Contemporary Gospel Album of the Year for Kingdom Book One (Deluxe), and Worship Recorded Song of the Year for Fear Is Not My Future featuring Brandon Lake and Chandler Moore.
+The group eventually won one award: Contemporary Gospel Album of the Year.
+Following this recognition, Maverick City Music continued their momentum with a series of performances that culminated in The Maverick Way Tour, which spanned multiple cities across various countries during the fall of 2023.

+In October 2025, Moore and Raine announced their departure from Maverick City Music in order to focus on their own individual ministries.
+Chandler Moore filed a lawsuit against the CEO of Maverick City Music, Norman Gyamfi who was at one point Moore's manager.
+He said that MCM and TRIBL Records owe him more than $800,000 in royalties.